 What is Rainscreen Cladding?

 Before we delve into specifics we would like to first outline the function of cladding.
 Simply put, ‘Cladding’ is the application of one material over another to provide an additional layer.
-In construction, cladding is employed to provide thermal insulation, to strengthen weather resistance and to improve the appearance of buildings.
+In construction, cladding is employed to provide thermal insulation, strengthen weather resistance and improve the appearance of buildings.

 On the other hand, Rainscreen Cladding is a form of double-wall construction that uses an outer layer to keep out the rain and an inner layer to provide thermal insulation and to discourage excessive air leakage as well as carry wind loading.
 A poorly constructed insulation system is likely to incur a heavy loss of energy.
 Rainscreen Cladding has an air cavity that favours energy saving.
 What we see when combining this with an exterior insulation system is a significant increase in thermal and acoustic insulation.